sentinel1909/jeff-mitchell-dev-v2/content/_index.md

 Added a link to [John's Codes](https://johns.codes).
 Great post there about building a chess engine in Zig, which has me thinking about doing something similar...in Rust.

+Note that the form on the Contact page is active and will send me an email via Web3Forms.
+I spent some time today to make the layout look a little better.

 ### Rust Crate of the Week

 The Rust crate of the week is [Sycamore](https://sycamore.dev).
 I dabbled a little with this Rust UI library a couple of years ago, but the project seemed to hit a rough patch and felt like a bit of a dead end, so I drifted away.
 At the start of November, they've come roaring back with a major 0.9 update and a fresh web site.
 Check it out!